Kristina01111000/Drws_site/README.md

 - at payment, say you will not be charged again after 4 months, "this learning program ends in four months, and your monthly payments will stop after your fourth month"
 - put down included with membership under courses, monthly and 4 month??

-3 things caused the problem:
-wrong login link, pmp, not peepso cache issue, needed to opt out of caching for peepso shortcodes nonce check was also an issue with caching
--server speed made it worse b/c if it took too long it wouldnt go through instead of showing the crash